autowarefoundation/autoware-documentation/docs/contributing/pull-request-guidelines/index.md

    - If you don't agree with a review comment, ask the reviewers for a rational reason.
      - The reviewers are obligated to make the author understand the meanings of each comment.
    - After you have done with the review comments, re-request a review to the reviewers and back to 6.
      - Avoid using force push as much as possible so reviewers only see the differences.
-More precisely, at least keep a commit history up to the point of review because GitHub Web UI such as the the suggested change may require rebase to pass DCO CI.
+More precisely, at least keep a commit history up to the point of review because GitHub Web UI such as the suggested change may require rebase to pass DCO CI.
    - If there are no more new review comments, the reviewers will approve the pull request and proceed to 8.
 8. Merge the pull request.
    - Anyone with write access can merge the pull request if there is no special request from maintainers.